Rud356/Quadrant/README.md

 **Relationships and objects**

 * package - all raw packages from users
     - header - the size of incoming package (default size is 4 bytes)
     - pkg_type - type of package we sending
     - *other - package specified keywords in json

-* message - represents the message from somewhere Containts fields:
+* message - represents the message from somewhere
     - ID (int)
     - Author (int)
     - Content (string)
     - Attachments (list of ids reffering to attachments)
     - Endpoint (id of endpoint channel)
     - Timestamp (int)
     - Mentions (list of mentions that can be separated onto mentions types)
     - pinned (bool)
 Default max content length is 2000 chars

 * channel - represents any channel with one or more users in
     - ID (int)
     - Type (int)
     - Recievers (list of recievers)
     - Banned (list of user ids)
     - Roles? (list of ids) - inheriting from the server if it's a part of one
     - Roles overwrites?
     - nsfw (bool)

 * server - represents collection of channels
     - ID (int)
     - Name (string)
     - Icon (int) - the id of saved image
     - Owner (int) - it of most previliged user
     - Roles? (list of ids) - all roles existing in this server
     - Created at (int)
     - Channels (list of ints)
     - Users (list of ints)

 * permissions (int) - represents a permissions user has (inheriting all roles permissions) bits permissions order